 The FMB follows clear procedures when developing and setting our standards.
 These procedures are important to make the standard setting process as fair as possible and to allow as many people as possible to provide comments.
 The FMB’s standard setting process is described in our Standard Setting Process page.

 Send Us Your Comments

 The FMB would like to hear from you before implementing these new standards.
 Send us your comments using our online survey.
 You can also e-mail your comments or questions to the Standards and Certification team at firstname.lastname@example.org

 We want to provide you with plenty of time to review these proposed standards and provide feedback on them.
-Given the disruptions caused by the COVID-19 pandemic, we are significantly extending our usual 45-day comment period and request that feedback and other comments be provided by September 30, 2020.
+Given the disruptions caused by the COVID-19 pandemic, we have extended our original comment period from September 30, 2020 and ask that feedback and other comments now be provided by April 30, 2021.

 Watch our webinar about the proposed NPO Standards below or download a copy of the presentation (PDF).